There are 135 million people in the EU who have a disability—and that number will only grow as the population ages.

 - telephony services and related equipment

-- services related to air, bus, rail and waterborne passenger transport
+- services related to air, bus, rail, and waterborne passenger transport

 - banking services

-In order to promote inclusivity and ensure a uniform access policy, the directive harmonizes accessibility requirements across all EU member states.
+To promote inclusivity and ensure a uniform access policy, the directive harmonizes accessibility requirements across all EU member states.
 In addition, it ensures that economic operators, such as manufacturers, importers, and service providers, adhere to standardized measures and make conformity declarations as necessary.

 Upon introducing the provisions into national legislation, EU members have one year to implement them and four years to implement them.
 The implementing laws must be passed by 28 June 2022, the accessibility measures implemented by 28 June 2025, and the reporting and review process must be completed by 28 June 2030, and every five years thereafter.

 Putting together the legislative drive of the EAA with the moral imperatives, there’s already a strong case for the EAA to be established.